decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

 Party $i$ does the following:
 ```
-// Party i in round j
+// Party i in round j = 2 to t+1

 For a message m arriving at the beginning of round j:
   if party i has sent less than two messages; and
     if m is a valid (j-1)-signature chain on $v$, then
         add v to V
         send <m, sign(m,i)> to all parties

+At the end of round t+1:
+  if party i has sent less than two messages; and
+    if m is a valid (t+1)-signature chain on $v$, then
+        add v to V
 ```